MRPT/mrpt/doc/source/doxygen-docs/lib_mrpt_vision.md

 # Library `mrpt-vision`
 <small> [New in MRPT 2.0.0] </small>

-This library is part of MRPT but has no dependencies, so it can be installed in Debian-based systems with:
+This library is part of MRPT and can be installed in Debian-based systems with:

 		sudo apt install libmrpt-vision-dev